disintar/toncli/README.md

 ## Installation

-Toncli support Windows / macOS (m1 / intel) / Linux, installation guid can be found: [INSTALLATION.md](/INSTALLATION.md)
+Toncli support Windows / macOS (m1 / intel) / Linux, installation guide can be found: [INSTALLATION.md](/INSTALLATION.md)

 ### Usage and docs
 New to `toncli`?